yairm210/Unciv/Uniques.md

 "+1 happiness from each type of luxury resource" - Replaced with "+[amount] happiness from each type of luxury resource"

-"+15% science while the empire is happy" - Replaced with "+[amount]% [stat] while the empire is happy"
+"+15% science while the empire is happy" - Replaced with "[amount]% [stat] while the empire is happy"

-"Science gained from research agreements +50%" - Replaced with "Science gained from research agreements +[amount]%"
+"Science gained from research agreements +50%" - Replaced with "Science gained from research agreements [+amount]%"

 "Specialists only produce half normal unhappiness" - Replaced with "Specialists only produce [amount]% of normal unhappiness"